Tom was a Russian tabby cat, who was adopted by soldiers during the Crimean War (1853-56) and brought back home to England.

 During a patrol, the dogs' barking alerted troops to the enemy's presence.
 To recognise their service, the wife of one of the officers awarded Bab and Jumbo with replica campaign medals.

 The Army used war dogs in various capacities.
 They could be trained to carry messages and medical supplies, to keep watch in camp or to detect mines and seek out casualties.
 They were often strays, recruited from places like Battersea Dogs Home.

-Biddy was a dog owned by Lieutenant Stanley Edwardes of the 2nd (Prince of Wales's Own) Bombay Infantry.
-He and his master were part of a force sent to raise the Siege of Chitral on India's North West Frontier in 1895.
+Biddy was a fox terrier owned by Lieutenant Stanley Edwardes of the 2nd (Prince of Wales's Own) Bombay Infantry.
+In 1895, he and his master were part of a force sent to raise the Siege of Chitral on India's North-West Frontier.

-After six weeks, Biddy, Edwardes and the 350 Indian troops at Chitral were rescued.
+After six weeks, Biddy and Edwardes were rescued, along with the 350 Indian troops at Chitral.
 Edwardes was awarded the Distinguished Service Order.
-But Biddy had to be content with a lesser distinction, the India Medal 1895-1902.
+Biddy had to be content with a lesser distinction, the India Medal 1895-1902.

-Terriers and other hunting dogs were very popular pets with Indian Army officers.
-English gentlemen were expected to indulge in shooting, fishing and hunting in their spare time.
-Their faithful hounds always accompanied them on these trips.
+Terriers and other hunting dogs were very popular pets for Indian Army officers.
+These gentlemen liked to indulge in shooting, fishing and hunting in their spare time, and were often accompanied by their faithful hounds.